 - Practice journaling: Journaling with mental health in mind is a great way to deal with anxiety and OCD.
 Writing out your thoughts and feelings can help you process symptoms.
 By doing this, you can learn more about your behaviors and understand where they may come from.

-- Practice grounding techniques: Mental grounding techniques include cognitive, somatic, and behavioral exercises.
+- Practice grounding techniques: Grounding techniques can include cognitive, somatic, and behavioral exercises.
 These techniques can shift negative perceptions into more realistic or positive ones.
 Furthermore, they can support you in reframing difficult situations, as they encourage you to focus on your present feelings.

 - Practice mindfulness: Practicing mindfulness for anxiety can help you stay grounded in the moment.
 By taking a step back and remembering to think before you react, you may reduce any autopilot impulsive responses.